 Your Trading Rules and Strategy

 When it comes to trading the forex market, every trader have his own trading rules and edge.
 Forex timing and probabilities are keys to help a trader to stay profitable on the long-term.
 For a trader to survive on financial markets and stay consistently profitable, trader must always track and observe his trading process and performance with honesty, to stay on top of his game.
 I believe more experiences than less, is more than welcome when it comes to the forex trading or anything else.
 That way you can always find a room and steps to improve yourself and your trading process.
 Forex Timing is one of the steps you can apply in your own trading, to increase your trading probabilities.
+In order to learn to trade forex (or any other financial market) you have to invest time and energy to become a successful trader.
 Let us jump in!

 Forex Outlook USD/CAD